ZeroniaServer/RocketRidersWiki/behind_the_scenes/gamemode_datapacks.md

 ```

 So, in addition to removing `switchGamemodes` and adding the `swapEnabled` tag (which, by the way, any gamemode datapack will add a `[gamemode]Enabled` tag to the **Selection armor stand** like that when it is enabled), this function also:
-- summons a separate marker entity for the Swap timer mechanic
+- summons a separate marker entity for the Swap timer mechanic.
-- disables a couple incompatible **[modifiers](https://zeroniaserver.github.io/RocketRidersWiki/modification_room/modifiers)**
+- disables a couple incompatible **[modifiers](https://zeroniaserver.github.io/RocketRidersWiki/modification_room/modifiers)**.
-- disables the usual **[Vortex](https://zeroniaserver.github.io/RocketRidersWiki/utilities/vortex)** functions so that it can run its own functions for the **[ICBM](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/swap#ICBM)**
+- disables the usual **[Vortex](https://zeroniaserver.github.io/RocketRidersWiki/utilities/vortex)** functions so that it can run its own functions for the **[ICBM](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/swap#ICBM)**.
-- adds another special tag called `respawnFlag` that is way too technical to fully explain but essentially makes it easier to check when players die for the purpose of the **ICBM** giving kill credit
+- adds another special tag called `respawnFlag` that is way too technical to fully explain but essentially makes it easier to check when players die for the purpose of the **ICBM** giving kill credit.

 That may have been a bit too in depth of an example, but the point is that the `enable` function ensures any special game configurations are set once the gamemode is enabled.